falkemedia/pdf-extractor/README.md

 This package lets you generate an SQLite Database used for a full-text search across a PDF document.
 Also it generates thumbnails of every page of the pdf.

+This is heavily inspired [spatie/pdf-to-image](https://github.com/spatie/pdf-to-image)
+and has a dependency of [spatie/pdf-to-text](https://github.com/spatie/pdf-to-text)

 ## Installation

 You can install the package via composer: